Ernst Haas: Introduction to photography

 Haas was uninterested in learning photography as a child, though his father tried to encourage him.
 Upon his father's death in 1940, Haas first entered the darkroom, learning to print old family negatives.
 His interest grew, and he soon began to take his own photographs.

 Though his formal education was complicated by the war, Haas was an autodidact and worked to learn the medium.
 In 1941, as the “school photographer” of the Max Reinhardt Film Seminar, he attended technical classes and developed an interest in filmmaking.
 Haas also took advantage of his family's extensive library, as well as museums and libraries in Vienna.
 He studied philosophy and poetry, in particular, both of which informed his beliefs about the creative potential for photography.

-A Poet’s Cameraselection of photography by Bryan Holme (1946), which combined poetry with metaphoric imagery by artists like Edward Weston, was particularly important to Haas's early development.
+A Poet’s Camera selection of photography by Bryan Holme (1946), which combined poetry with metaphoric imagery by artists like Edward Weston, was particularly important to Haas's early development.
 Many of his first extant photographs—close-ups of plants, water, and natural forms—reflect its influence.

 Unsure of his career path, Haas realized that photography could provide both a means of support and a vehicle for communicating his ideas.
 He obtained his first camera in 1946, at the age of 25, trading a 20-pound block of margarine for a Rolleiflex on the Vienna black market.
 Of the decision, he later said:

 In 1947 Haas presented his first exhibition at the American Red Cross in Vienna, where he had a part-time position teaching photography to soldiers.
 Taking a portfolio of his work to Zurich, he drew the interest of Arnold Kübler, the first editor in chief of the magazine Du.
 After reviewing his photographs, Kübler introduced Haas to Swiss photographer Werner Bischof’s images of Berlin after the war.
 Influenced by Bischof's work, Haas began to consider how an image could simultaneously tell a story and function as an autonomous work of art.
 When Haas returned home, he similarly documented the war’s effects in Vienna.

 Haas obtained assignments from magazines like Heute, often working with fellow correspondent Inge Morath.
 In 1947, while scouting locations for a fashion shoot, Haas and Morath witnessed prisoners of war disembarking a train and began documenting their arrival.
 Haas’s images show the anticipation and grief of people searching for their lost relatives among the survivors.
 The resulting photo essay, “Homecoming,” was published in both Heute and Life magazine.